acertainbluecat/VRCPlayersOnlyMirror/VRCPlayersOnlyMirrorSDK3/Assets/VRCPlayersOnlyMirror/Readme-EN.md

+# VRCPlayersOnlyMirror v0.1.5

-# VRCPlayersOnlyMirror v0.1.4map or staring at your own reflection?
+Tired of having to choose between admiring the scenery in a nice map or staring at your own reflection?
 Now you can do both at the same time!
 VRCPlayersOnlyMirror is a simple mirror prefab that shows players only without any background.
 This is NOT a 2D camera cut out, it is a full 3D mirror.